aamitn/DbExporter/Readme.md

 ## Database Exporter Application

-This is a Java application for exporting data from a MySQL database to various formats (e.g., HTML, XML, etc.).
+This is a Java application for exporting data from a MySQL database table to various formats (e.g., HTML, XML, etc.).
 The application uses Swing for the graphical user interface and supports a plug-and-play architecture with configuration-less addition of new export formats without changing existing code.

 ## Table of Contents